The Top 10 Foods in Burundi

 4. Isombe

 This dish is special because it is based on cassava leaves.
+When it comes to the taste, it’s like a mix of earthy and nutty flavors, enhanced by savory seasonings and spices.
 It is unique to Burundi and you will not find an equivalent in terms of texture and taste anywhere else.

 Chop the cassava leaves and cook them in boiling salted water for two straight hours on high heat.
 Dice the bell pepper, eggplant, and zucchini and fry them for a few minutes in a little oil to release their aroma.